 Victoria 3.0 Vision

-As the Capital City, Victoria is a future-ready, globally fluent, influencer and innovator.
-We are nurturing our innovation ecosystem and using our status as a small powerhouse to create high-value jobs and build a high-value economy that meets our needs now and anticipates the future.
+As the Capital City, Victoria is a future-ready, globally-fluent influencer and innovator.
+Working within the bounds of the Earth's capacity to sustain us, we will use our status as a small powerhouse and nurture our innovation ecosystem to create a strong and resilient economy that meets our needs now and anticipates the future.

 COVER